-- (ii) when compressed work weeks are scheduled pursuant to Article 5.10(b) on a Monday through Thursday basis, time and one-half $(1\frac{1}{2}x)$ shall apply to the first ten (10) hours worked on the Friday, - (iii) double time (2x) shall apply to all overtime hours that are not included in (i) and (ii) above. - 5.11 Lunch period shall be one-half (1⁄2) hour unless otherwise agreed to by the Business Manager and/or Business Agent and the Employer.
-There shall be two (2) coffee breaks; one in the first half and one in the second half of each shift or shifts, and after each two (2) hours of overtime. - 5.12 If an employee is required to return to work before an eight (8) hour break occurs he shall be paid double time the rate of pay.
-If an eight (8) hour break does not occur before the employee's regular daily hours of work commence then double time shall apply for that entire shift of hours. - 5.13 Employees, when asked to work overtime after the regular work day has finished, shall be supplied with a hot full course meal (where possible) (excluding T.V. dinners) and every four (4) hours thereafter until the shift is ended at the company's expense.
-There shall be a half (1/2) hour rest period for eating and where it is necessary for the employee on the project to leave to procure a hot meal the Employer shall allow travel time to and from the restaurant or place where a meal can be obtained.
+- Personal absence allowances will be earned on the basis of (c) minimum units of one-half shift and will be utilized on the basis of units of a minimum of one-half shift.
+An authorized personal absence of up to one-half shift will reduce the accumulated personal absence allowance by one-half shift.
+If time off exceeds one-half shift, the worker's accumulated personal absence allowance will be reduced by additional one-half shift units. - (d) Overtime premiums as specified in this Collective Agreement will be paid for all hours worked in excess of eight hours in a day.
+In the case of a compressed work week, overtime premiums will be paid for hours worked in excess of ten in a day or forty in a week.
+A worker that is absent from work without pre-authorization as per the above procedure, including late arrivals or early quits will be subject to discipline in accordance with their employer's policies and may also be disqualified from working scheduled overtime in the week the absence occurs.
+Workers who are absent from work without pre-authorization, or workers that have been preauthorized but who do not have sufficient personal absence allowance accumulated, must work the minimum normal hours as stipulated above prior to overtime premiums being paid.
+Saturdays, Sundays, and Statutory Holidays will be paid as per the Collective Agreement premiums for all hours worked on those days. - The Framework Bargaining Committees agree that they will meet (e) to review the provisions of this Article during the months of March and April of 2013, or earlier should they both agree.
+The Parties to this Agreement agree that, should the Framework Bargaining Committees arrive at recommendations for changes, they will consider amending this article to conform such recommendations. - 5.12 Lunch period shall be one-half $(\frac{1}{2})$ hour unless otherwise agreed to by the Business Manager and/or Business Agent and the Employer.
+There shall be two (2) coffee breaks; one in the first half and one in the second half of each shift or shifts, and after each two (2) hours of overtime. - 5.13 If an employee is required to return to work before an eight (8) hour break occurs he shall be paid double time the rate of pay.
+If an eight (8) hour break does not occur before the employee's regular daily hours of work commence then double time shall apply for that entire shift of hours. - 5.14 Employees, when asked to work overtime after the regular work day has finished, shall be supplied with a hot full course meal (where possible) (excluding T.V. dinners) and every four (4) hours thereafter until the shift is ended at the company's expense.
+There shall be a half (1⁄2) hour rest period for eating and where it is necessary for the employee on the project to leave to procure a hot meal the Employer shall allow travel time to and from the restaurant or place where a meal can be obtained.
 The Employer shall be responsible for all time consumed while fulfilling these conditions and the employees shall be paid at the prevailing overtime rates.
 Where no meal is provided, pay of one half hour at the applicable rate of pay (double time) will be paid in lieu of the meal and the time spent to consume it.